Own-Data-Privateer/hoardy-web/tool/README.md

 - expression evaluation:
   - `-e EXPR, --expr EXPR`
-  : an expression to compute; can be specified multiple times in which case computed outputs will be printed sequentially; see also "output" options below; (default: `response.body|es`); each EXPR describes a state-transformer (pipeline) which starts from value `None` and evaluates a script built from the following:
+  : an expression to compute; can be specified multiple times in which case computed outputs will be printed sequentially; see also "output" options below; (default: `response.body|eb`); each EXPR describes a state-transformer (pipeline) which starts from value `None` and evaluates a script built from the following:
     - constants and functions:
       - `es`: replace `None` value with an empty string `""`
       - `eb`: replace `None` value with an empty byte string `b""`